rayfrankenstein/AITOW/README.md

 “Developers [under scrum] are incentivized to get it done as quickly as possible and if they start to present multiple steps [in the form of epics] their managers will be likely to acuse them of overengineering the system so they just try to do it all at once.”--nautilus12, [https://news.ycombinator.com/item?id=18642845](https://news.ycombinator.com/item?id=18642845)

 ---
+"Scrum works, it just fails as soon as points are assigned to tickets and dev value is assigned to tickets completed.
+I seen firms lose contracts due to keeping the devs that are good at keeping up story points while those that actually had the real experience by doing the actually challenging tickets get the boot"--deleted, [If scrum doesn't work, what does?](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
 "I was dropped into a complex government program that was 3 years in to a 5 year disaster that was absolutely destroyed by the endless need for each team to demo "something" every sprint.
 The goals were a lofty mountain, but for every sprint it was easier to go downhill for each team.
 Even worse, there were multiple contracts with teams working for different companies so it was in no one's interest to make other teams look good.
 It eventually was the disaster I immediately assessed it would be and fortunately I was able to shift away from the disaster quickly.
 This program wound up making the news for multiple reasons -- none of them good."--laughingskeptic, [Agile is Killing Software Innovation, Says Moxie Marlinspike (theregister.com)](https://developers.slashdot.org/story/24/08/09/1418217/agile-is-killing-software-innovation-says-moxie-marlinspike)

 ---